Head of Statistical Analysis of Product Quality Data for EMEA

 In 2012, Volvo launched QRAFT (Quality Report and Follow-Up Tool), a tool for monitoring its quality and product warranties.
 Based on SAS®, the tool analyzes more than 100 parameters to predict the wear on a component, identify abnormal events and speed up the diagnostics of incidents affecting a vehicle.

 The information is transmitted from a network of warranty repairers and is stored in a shared data warehouse.
-With SAS® Warranty Analysis, it’s then possible to run in-depth analyses to understand the root cause of an incident and help the engineers make decisions about how to resolve it and prevent it from recurring in the future.
+With SAS® Field Quality Analytics, it’s then possible to run in-depth analyses to understand the root cause of an incident and help the engineers make decisions about how to resolve it and prevent it from recurring in the future.

 “The whole approach involves anticipating events and being proactive with our customers,” said Bélot.
 The information is also shared with the research department to ensure continuous improvement in Volvo’s products and services.